Here’s a little excerpt from the new Great Garden Formula 3.0 online course…

 I will warn you, it is a BIG course, suitable for very keen amateurs that are possibly thinking about doing garden design for a living or for professional designers who want to get faster at designing and improve their current skill set.

-If you’re looking for a smaller, basic course on garden design, then check the Long Garden Formula and the Small Garden Formula courses here: http://www.successfulgardendesign.com/courses/
+If you’re looking for a smaller, basic course on garden design, then check the Small Garden Formula courses here: https://www.successfulgardendesigner.com/small-garden-formula

 Not ready for a full course yet?
 Attend one of our FREE Fast Track Garden Design online classes…